denoland/std/README.md

 - there are tests that cover the changes.
 - `deno test --unstable --allow-all` passes.
-- `deno format --check` passes without changing files.
+- `deno fmt --check` passes without changing files.
 - `deno lint --unstable` passes.

 Give the PR a descriptive title.